11 Best Universal Studios Japan Rides for Adults

 Universal Studios Japan (USJ) is well worth a day if you are in Osaka.
 It’s easily accessible from the city, and the large park (much bigger than Universal Singapore) has plenty to keep you busy all day.

-In this post, we share the best Universal Studios Japan rides for adults and older kids as well as tips on avoiding queues, how to get there, the best place to buy tickets, and much more to make the most of your day.
+In this post, I share the best Universal Studios Japan rides for adults and older kids as well as tips on avoiding queues, how to get there, the best place to buy tickets, and much more to make the most of your day.

 Contents